ospray/hdospray/README.md

 OSPRay for Hydra contains a cmake superbuild script that builds external dependencies for you and is the recommended way of building OSPRay for Hydra.
 Alternatively, instructions for manually building each component is also given.
-Currently, USD 21.08 is the default to match Houdini, but this can be changed to 20.08 or 22.08 by setting the USD\_VERSION in cmake.
+Currently, USD 23.02 is the default.

     mkdir build
     cd build